daniil4udo/bulma-css-variables/README.md

 Bulma is a **modern CSS framework** based on [Flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Using_CSS_flexible_boxes) and [CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties)

+## ⚠️ DEPRECATION WARNING ⚠️

+This package has been deprecated.

+Please find new and updated Bulma with CSS Variables at [@bulvar/bulma](https://github.com/daniil4udo/bulvar)

+For those who using Buefy, all styles avaliable at `@bulvar/buefy` (already includes `@bulvar/bulma` as dependency)

 ## Quick install

 Bulma is constantly in development!
 Try it out now: